- Support Documentation | Technical Support Forum | Product Comparison

-If you wish to embed StatPlanet inside your website, the solution depends on the CMS you are using.
-The steps for embedding StatPlanet in two of the most popular CMS's - Drupal and WordPress - are provided below.
+If you wish to embed StatPlanet or StatTrends within a web-page in your CMS, the solution depends on the CMS you are using.
+The steps for embedding it in two of the most popular CMS's - Drupal and WordPress - are provided below.
 See also: Embedding Flash files into SharePoint.